Live Chat Now

 Every state also requires at least 150 credit hours.
 Earning a Bachelor's in Accounting can be a great way to develop your skills and start earning the required credit hours you’ll need.
 However, additional education may be required depending on the number of credit hours built into your chosen bachelor’s degree program.

-If that’s the case for you, earning a graduate degree may be a good way to meet the 150 credit hour requirement.
-While having an official master’s degree is not explicitly required to become a CPA, you may find that a Master's in Accounting or an MBA with an Accounting Specialization might be a good fit for your goals and to help you work toward achieving the 150 credit hour requirement.
+If that’s the case for you, earning a graduate degree may be a good way to meet the 150-credit-hour requirement.
+While having a master’s degree is not explicitly required to become a CPA, you may find that a Master's in Accounting or an MBA with an Accounting Specialization might be a great way to boost your skillset while helping you work toward this requirement.

-Bear in mind that some states may also have additional course requirements, such as ethics classes for their CPA candidates.
+Keep in mind that some states may also have additional course requirements, such as ethics classes, for their CPA candidates.

-In addition to meeting the educational CPA licensure requirements, there are also professional experience requirements to consider.
-Two years of public accounting experience is required in many states.
-However, some states accept non-public experience, but the number of years required can vary.
-Before you pursue your CPA licensure, ensure you’ve thoroughly reviewed the requirements for your area of residence.
+In addition to meeting the educational requirements for CPA certification and licensure, there are also professional experience requirements to consider.
+Many states require 2 years of public accounting experience.
+While some states may accept non-public experience, the number of years required can vary.
+Before you pursue your CPA license, be sure that you’ve thoroughly reviewed the requirements for your jurisdiction.

 Requirements for licensure can follow either a one-tier or two-tier system, varying by jurisdiction.
-With one-tier systems, candidates must pass the CPA Exam and fulfill the experience requirements to earn both your CPA certificate and licensure.
+With one-tier systems, candidates must pass the CPA exam and fulfill the experience requirements to earn both their CPA certificate and licensure.
 Two-tier systems allow candidates to earn their CPA certificate upon passing the exam, but their license is given after their experience requirements have been met.

-Most states don’t have a minimum age requirement for the CPA Exam, but many jurisdictions require that test takers be at least eighteen years old.
-Some areas also require evidence of residence in your jurisdiction for at least six months.
+Most states don’t have a minimum age requirement for the CPA exam, but many jurisdictions require that test takers be at least 18 years old.
+Some areas also require evidence of residence in your jurisdiction for at least 6 months.

 Evidence of residence typically includes one of the following:

-• Owning a place of business within the state for six months
+• Owning a place of business within the state for 6 months

-• Employment within the state for at least six months
+• Employment within the state for at least 6 months

 Depending on the state you reside in, you may be required to take an ethics exam.
 This exam would typically include content from the AICPA’s Code of Professional Conduct, but some states may also have their own mandatory ethics exam that is specific to that state.
 Annual ethics exams are also mandated by some states to ensure ethical requirements are reviewed on a regular basis.